-In 2017, Funders Together to End Homelessness will be launching its second Community of Practice, Foundations for Employment and Housing.
+In 2018, Funders Together to End Homelessness launched its second Community of Practice, Foundations for Employment and Housing.
 The first, Foundations for Youth Success (FYS), was a two-year community focused on advancing philanthropy’s capacity to prevent and end youth homelessness.
 FYS brought together philanthropic leaders – both large national funders and those working at the community level – to identify and implement effective solutions for homeless youth.
 With the overwhelming success of FYS and at the request of members, Funders Together’s next Community of Practice will focus on the connection between employment and housing stability.
 We are excited to be partnering with Heartland Alliance as our content partner for this community and to share resources and learnings from their work.
-Participants will begin learning and networking in 2017 and over the two plus years, will work together to create and support systems that provide employment to help prevent and end homelessness.
+Participants will begin learning and networking in 2018 and over two years, will work together to create and support systems that provide employment to help prevent and end homelessness.

 During this Community of Practice, funders will build strong relationships with other funders committed to this area of work and together learn about best practices and innovation around employment and its connection to housing stability.
 After creating a shared knowledge, participants will determine group or individual actions that will help move this work forward through policy and practice.

 Participants will play a large role in helping to shape the agenda for this community.
 However, a shared knowledge base and understanding of key policies and solutions will be instrumental in the success of this community.
 To develop this shared knowledge we will cover:

 - Policy and Advocacy